 Then there’s the incredible amount of reading and research and advice we take in.
 There are so many experts, advisers, and blogs (this one included!) that are telling us what we need to do.
 We take it all in and then freak out trying to make sure we get it all done.

-The pressure that we’re putting on ourselves can be permanently damaging to our bodies and to our minds.
+The pressure that we put on ourselves can be so damaging to our bodies and to our minds.

-Here’s the thing, we’re the only ones putting this much pressure on ourselves and if we’re not careful we’re gonna get to the point where we no longer enjoy what we’re doing.
+We’re the only ones putting this much pressure on ourselves.
+And if we’re not careful we’re gonna get to the point where we no longer enjoy what we’re doing.
 Then what?